 When pruning roses, cut at least 1 inch below the dead, brown-colored areas on the canes.
 Make slanting cuts about one-fourth inch above healthy, outward-facing buds in the same direction as the bud.
 Remove the entire cane if there is no sign of life.
 Also, remove any diseased wood.

 Because of our severe winter weather, hybrid tea, grandiflora, and floribunda roses often suffer a great deal of winter damage.
 Normally, the primary objective of rosarians in the upper midwest is to remove all dead wood and save as much of the live tissue as possible.
-If roses suffer little winter damage because of a mild winter, prune the rose canes back to within 8 to 12 inches of the ground.
+If roses suffer minor winter damage because of a mild winter, prune the rose canes back to within 8 to 12 inches of the ground.

 Climbing Rose

 These roses have vigorous growth that requires the long stems to be trained to some type of support, trellis, or fence.
 They do not climb like vines, so they will need help and pruning to get them to utilize and stay on the supports.
-Without pruning, plants become unruly, unattractive and do not bloom as well.
+Without pruning, plants become unruly, unattractive, and do not bloom as well.

-Some climbing roses bloom on new wood and others bloom on old wood.
+Some climbing roses bloom on new wood, and others bloom on old wood.
 A limited number of cultivars are successful in Iowa.
 Make sure to grow only those recommended for a northern climate.
 These cultivars typically bloom on the current year's growth.

 Most climbing roses see a significant amount of winter dieback.
 Start by pruning out dead canes in spring as buds begin to break.
 Once dead canes are removed, the only additional pruning required is to train them to their support.
 This is often done with a series of heading cuts to force lateral buds to break and grow in the desired direction.
 Throughout the growing season, the vigorous new growth can be shortened and thinned to maintain the desired plant form or to remove a wayward cane.